George Jackson (activist)

-George Lester Jackson (September 23, 1941 – August 21, 1971) was an American author, activist and prisoner.
-While serving an indeterminate sentence for the armed robbery of a gas station in 1961, Jackson became involved in revolutionary activity and co-founded the prison gang Black Guerrilla Family.
+George Lester Jackson (September 23, 1941 – August 21, 1971) was an American author, prisoner, and revolutionary.
+While serving an indeterminate sentence for stealing $71 at gunpoint from a gas station in 1960, Jackson became involved in the Black power movement and inspired the creation of a far-left prison gang, the Black Guerrilla Family.

-In 1970, he was charged, along with two other Soledad Brothers, with the murder of correctional officer John Vincent Mills in the aftermath of a prison fight.
-The same year, he published Soledad Brother: The Prison Letters of George Jackson, a combination of autobiography and manifesto addressed to an African-American audience.
-The book became a bestseller and earned Jackson personal fame.
-In 1971, Jackson was killed by prison guards during an escape attempt in which he and other inmates took hostages.
-Five of the hostages were killed; three correctional officers and two inmates.
+In 1970, he was one of three prisoners dubbed the Soledad Brothers.
+They were charged with the murder at Soledad Prison of corrections officer John V. Mills, allegedly in retaliation for the shooting deaths of three black inmates by a white prison guard several days prior.
+Also in 1970, Jackson published Soledad Brother, a collection of his letters that comprised a combination autobiography and manifesto addressed primarily to an African-American audience, but which was embraced by radicals around the world.
+The book was a bestseller and earned Jackson international fame.

+In August 1971, Jackson was killed by prison guards during an escape attempt at San Quentin State Prison, in which three guards and two inmates were killed.
+Jackson never went to trial for the Mills murder.

 Biography

-Born in Chicago, Illinois, Jackson was the second son of Lester and Georgia Bea Jackson's five children.
-He spent time in the California Youth Authority Corrections facility in Paso Robles due to several juvenile convictions including armed robbery, assault, and burglary.

-In 1961, he was convicted of armed robbery – for stealing $70

-($ in current dollar terms) at gunpoint from a gas station – and sentenced to one year to life in prison.